 Why should the ability to acquire knowledge be presumed to be built into our brains and minds?

 Perhaps we don’t need knowledge of this epistemological variety in order to survive.
 Perhaps we have permanently hard-wired limitations to what we can truly know.
 Perhaps the essentials of the mind-brain were not built for context-free knowledge; but for survival and the propagation of the human species.

 The world’s “true nature” may be forever beyond us.
-Or perhaps we are wrong to think in terms of the world’s “true nature” in the first place.
+Or perhaps we're wrong to think in terms of the world’s “true nature” in the first place.
 The world may have many natures each cognised by different human beings in different ways and by different species in different ways.
-The “cognitive All” may only only available to God himself.
+The “cognitive All” may only be available to God himself.
 And even then it may make little sense to think in such terms.

-So through reason we either contacted God or His works; or, in certain extreme cases of rationalism, we become God (or at least gods).
+So through reason we contacted God and His works.
+Or, in certain extreme cases of rationalism, we become God (or at least gods).
 The pure a priori workings of reason and the mind were necessary and fundamental.
 The contents of mind or reason, on the other hand, was purely contingent and in many respects quite arbitrary.
-What we truly need is what God gave us at our birth.
+What we truly need is what God gave us at birth.
 Not what the world thought fit to give us throughout our lives.